-Two types of corrective surgery are common for aneurysms: open chest surgery and endovascular surgery.
+Two types of corrective surgery that are commonly used for aneurysms include open surgery and endovascular surgery.

-Open chest surgery involves making an incision in the chest or abdominal area, removing the damaged portion of the aorta, and replacing it with a graft.
+Open surgery involves making an incision in your chest or abdominal area, removing the damaged portion of your aorta, and replacing it with a graft.
 Recovery after surgery can take several weeks.

-Endovascular surgery is less invasive.
-The surgeon runs a small catheter through the femoral artery in the leg to the damaged portion of the aorta.
-Then a small graft is inserted into the damaged part and fastened to the aorta.
-This strengthens the weak wall of the aorta to prevent a rupture.
-Because the surgery is less invasive, recovery time is faster—typically a few days.
+Endovascular surgery is less invasive than open surgery.
+Your surgeon runs a small catheter through your femoral artery in your leg to the damaged portion of your aorta.
+Then, a small graft is inserted into the damaged part and fastened to your aorta.
+This strengthens the weak wall of your aorta to prevent a rupture.
+Because the surgery is less invasive than open surgery, the recovery time is faster and typically takes a few days.

 Your doctor may also prescribe medications to control high blood pressure and other conditions that can worsen your aneurysm.

-- reduce blood pressure to a healthy range.
+- Reduce your blood pressure to a healthy range.

-- lower cholesterol levels to the recommended range.
+- Lower your cholesterol levels to the recommended range.

-- keep your weight within a normal body mass index (BMI).
+- Keep your weight within a normal body mass index (BMI) range.

-- avoid fatty foods, sugar, and salt in your diet.
+- Limit fatty foods, sugar, and salt in your diet.